amit-majumdar89/Python--/README.md

 # Its Meant for--
 Someone who is very new to Python.
-I will be learning & implementing different concepts, solving problems & updating theh repo constantly.
+I will be learning & implementing different concepts, solving problems & updating the repo constantly.

 # How to Use this Project--
 Every thing will be implemented concept wise.